whateveritech/libqct/README.md

 - new fast image compression
 - qct uses Delta & Run length coding.
 - it only compresses yuv color model.
+- quantization is also supported for more compression.
 ## what is the difference between jpeg and qct
 - jpeg uses dct for more compression and scarifying quality.
 - QCT uses the original YUV data to compress, resulting in a little more size.